ghandy-dev/Dithering/README.md

 # Dithering

-Dithering is the process of adding noise to an image (often using error diffusion).
-A quantization error is distributed to nearby neighbours of a pixel.
-We end up with a dithered image with the commonly seen checkerboard dotted "noise" patterns emerging.
+Dithering is the process of adding noise to an image.
+There are 2 approaches:
+  - Error diffusion dithering: A quantization error (the difference between the old pixel and the new pixel) is distributed to nearby neighbours of a pixel that haven't been processed yet (e.g. Floyd-Steinberg Dithering)
+  - Ordered dithering: Uses a pre-calculated threshold map to determine how to quantize it each pixel in the image. (e.g. Bayer Dithering).

 ## Floyd-Steinberg